-- To enhance employability of the underprivileged youth through industry-relevant vocational trainings. - To engage in socially relevant local projects at Bosch Limited locations for an impactful intervention.
+- To facilitate an enabling environment for underprivileged children to access quality education and health care services. - To enhance employability of the underprivileged youth through industry-relevant vocational trainings. - To engage in socially relevant local projects at Bosch Limited locations for an impactful intervention.